-I’ve been writing this blog about what we do in lieu of preschool for the past year and a half, but I’ve never really shared a post on how to home preschool.
-With my oldest turning 5 in a month — say it ain’t so!!! – and kindergarten looming ahead only a few short months away, I feel like I am graduating a child from my home preschool and I’m finally confident enough to tell you a little about what we’ve done over the past 2+ years.
+I’ve been writing this blog about what we do in lieu of preschool for the past year and a half.
+And yet, I’ve never really shared a post on how to home preschool.
+With my oldest turning 5 in a month — say it ain’t so!!! — and kindergarten looming only a few short months away, I am about to graduate a child from my home preschool.
+Now I feel confident enough to finally tell you a little about what we’ve done over the past 2+ years.

 How to Home Preschool